BaturalpArisoy/stac2cube/README.md

 - Most importantly, this indicates that Earth Search archive has some missing scenes.
 - Also Earth Search STAC definitions are sometimes faulty (especially Sentinel-2 L1C) and as a developer of this package, I prefer working with _terrabyte_ API.

-\* This is not a full benchmark test.
-Querries are requested 5 times per each service and the mean time is calculated.
+\* Queries are iterated 10 times per each service and the average time per run is calculated (timeit module).

 ## How to cite:
 paper to be published <3